Please note that this page is automatically translated.

 *Intensity: CO₂ emissions/sales (million yen)

-• We will also consider initiatives to reduce CO2 emissions throughout our entire supply chain.
+• We will also consider initiatives to reduce CO₂ emissions throughout the supply chain.

-• In response to regulations on plastic containers, etc., we will actively work to change to paper containers, etc., and will also consider introducing containers made from recycled and regenerated resources.
+• In response to regulations on plastic containers, etc., we will actively switch to paper containers, etc., and will also consider introducing containers made from recycled and reclaimed resources.

 Technology